CERT-Polska/n6/docs/installation/index.md

 # Step-by-Step Installation Guide: Introduction

+**TBD: this guide needs an update regarding the stuff that now works under Python 3.9, and the software it now depends on (including the OS);
+notably, the current implementation of the *n6* basic data pipeline now resides in `N6DataPipeline`, *not* in `N6Core` (where the legacy Python-2.7 stuff resides).**

 The goal of this guide is to give you an example of how you can glue the relevant elements together in a (relatively) easy way, so that you can learn -- by setting up your own *n6* instance, running it, then